KarlWu99/COMP6250-Tutorial-08-Group-1-toolkits/Game rule.md

 # Introduction to the rules

+- Game Overview

+- The Game Board
+  -

 - Participants
   - Players:
     - If there are N solutions, then will need N players, each player (Usually group leader) represents a solution.